 Sundhnúkagígar eruptions Reykjanes

-Since December 2023, six short but intense eruptions have happened in the Svartsengi volcanic system on the Reykjanes Peninsula just north of Grindavík.
+Since December 2023, seven short but intense eruptions have happened in the Svartsengi volcanic system on the Reykjanes Peninsula just north of Grindavík.
 Sadly, these are not harmless eruptions in an isolated valley like the ones at Fagradalsfjall in 2021, 2022 and 2023.
 On this page you can find the latest updates and an overview of the Sundhnúkagígar eruptions in 2024, with useful links for information direct from Iceland.

 2024 Grindavík state of emergency and eruptions

-The map below shows the Sundhnúkagígar lava fields from December 2023 to September 2024 and the current danger zone (updated on 12 November 2024).
+The map below shows the Sundhnúkagígar lava fields from December 2023 to December 2024 and the current danger zone (updated on 9 December 2024).

-Volcanic danger zone around Grindavík as per 12 November 2024.
+Volcanic danger zone around Grindavík as per 9 December 2024.
 Source: Icelandic Met Office.
 For current road conditions and closures on Reykjanes Peninsula, see Umferdin.is.

 The Sundhnúkagígar eruption near Grindavík on 16 March 2024.
 Photo: Almannavarnir.